victorsowa/flask_cookiecutter/README.md

-# flask_cookiecutter
+# Flask cookiecutter

-cookiecutter recipe based on the talk python to me flask course
+Cookiecutter based on based on the Talk Python to me flask course.